TMJ Pain During Perimenopause: Why It Starts (or Gets Worse) Now

 Why is my jaw pain worse in the morning?

-Nighttime clenching and grinding are largely unconscious, so the tension builds while you sleep and shows up as pain or stiffness when you wake up — often worse during perimenopause when clenching increases.
+Nighttime clenching and grinding are largely unconscious, so the tension builds while you sleep and shows up as pain or stiffness when you wake up.

 If your jaw has been trying to tell you something for the last year or two, it's worth listening.
 Book a free consult →